aiguofer/gspread-pandas/README.rst

 -  Allow storing different user credentials or using Service Accounts
 -  Automatically handle token refreshes
 -  Enable handling of frozen rows and columns
--  Enable handling of merged cells
+-  Enable handling of merged cells when pulling data
--  Nicely handle large data sets and retries
+-  Nicely handle large data sets and auto-retries
 -  Enable creation of filters
 -  Handle retries when exceeding 100s quota
--  Handle cell merges with option to merge multi-level header cells
+-  When pushing DataFrames with MultiIndex columns, allow merging or flattening headers
+-  Ability to nicely handle Spreadsheet permissions

 Installation / Usage
 ====================